mlswg/mls-protocol/draft-ietf-mls-protocol.md

 1. A member of the old group sends a ReInit proposal (see {{reinit}})
 2. A member of the old group sends a Commit covering the ReInit proposal
-3. A member of the old group sends a Welcome message for the new group that matches the ReInit
+3. A member of the old group creates an initial Commit setting up a new group that matches the ReInit and sends a Welcome message
     * The `group_id`, `version`, and `cipher_suite` fields in the Welcome message MUST be the same as the corresponding fields in the ReInit proposal.
     * The Welcome MUST specify a PreSharedKey of type `resumption` with usage `reinit`.
-The `group_id` must match the old group, and the `epoch` must indicate the epoch after the Commit covering the ReInit.
+The `group_id` MUST match the old group, and the `epoch` MUST indicate the epoch after the Commit covering the ReInit.

 Note that these three steps may be done by the same group member or different members.
-For example, if a group member sends a commit with an inline ReInit proposal (steps 1 and 2), but then goes offline, another group member may send the corresponding Welcome.
+For example, if a group member sends a Commit with an inline ReInit proposal (steps 1 and 2) but then goes offline, another group member may recreate the group instead.
 This flexibility avoids situations where a group gets stuck between steps 2 and 3.

 Resumption PSKs with usage `reinit` MUST NOT be used in other contexts.
 A PreSharedKey proposal with type `resumption` and usage `reinit` MUST be considered invalid.

-## Sub-group Branching
+## Subgroup Branching

 A new group can be formed from a subset of an existing group's members, using the same parameters as the old group.

-A member can create a sub-group by performing the following steps:
+A member can create a subgroup by performing the following steps:

-1. Determine a subset of existing members that should be a part of the sub-group.
+1. Fetch a new KeyPackage for each group member that should be included in the subgroup.
-2. Create a new tree for the sub-group by fetching a new KeyPackage for each existing member that should be included in the sub-group.
+2. Create an initial Commit message that sets up the new group and contains a PreSharedKey proposal of type `resumption` with usage `branch`.
+To avoid key re-use, the `psk_nonce` included in the `PreSharedKeyID` object MUST be a randomly sampled nonce of length `KDF.Nh`.
-3. Create a Welcome message that includes a PreSharedKey of type `resumption` with usage `branch`.
+3. Send the corresponding Welcome message to the subgroup members.

-A client receiving a Welcome including a PreSharedKey of type `resumption` with usage `branch` MUST verify that the new group reflects a subgroup branched from the referenced group.
+A client receiving a Welcome including a PreSharedKey of type `resumption` with usage `branch` MUST verify that the new group reflects a subgroup branched from the referenced group by checking:

-* The `version` and `ciphersuite` values in the Welcome MUST be the same as those used by the old group.
+* The `version` and `ciphersuite` values in the Welcome are the same as those used by the old group.
 * The `epoch` in the Welcome message MUST be 1.
 * Each LeafNode in a new subgroup MUST match some LeafNode in the original